rbind/blog.jemu.name/content/posts/2017/2017-11-15-create-a-backup-script-for-your-r-packages/index.md

 Note how I make use of `installed.packages()` again to make sure to not repeatedly install and re-install packages that might have already been installed as a dependency of a previous package.

 And yes, this will only work for CRAN packages or packages available in one of the repositories you set via `options("repos")`.
 If you rely on GitHub or local packages in production, I'll just assume you're aware of that and act accordingly, but that's out of the scope of this little thing.
-If you want *proper* package reproducibility and whatnot, you're probably better of using a *proper package management thing* like… ~~`packrat`~~ `renv`?
+If you want *proper* package reproducibility and whatnot, you're probably better off using a *proper package management thing* like… ~~`packrat`~~ `renv`?
 Microsoft's MRAN and snapshot stuff?
 I don't know.
 I just did this little thing.
 Don't @ me.